longhoag/ml_library/README.md

 ## Contributing

 Contributions are welcome!
-Please check our contribution guidelines before submitting a pull request.
+Please check our [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

+We now use [Poetry](https://python-poetry.org/) for package management.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for development setup instructions.

 ## License